You are here: The Gilded Image > Gilded Paintings

 Life has taken over once more so I am not able to paint as often as I would like.
 But in the near future I hope to explore working with egg tempera and gold leaf that I purchased in Burma during a recent visit.

-You can see examples of my Gilded Icons below.
+You can see examples of my Gilded Paintings below.
 Just click on a picture to find out more about it.